mmlak-0109/Make-Effective-Data-Visualization/README.md

 ## Feedback

 ### Feedback #1
-The first person to provide me feedback was Myles (a very helpful forum mentor).
-He replied to my post asking for feedback in the forums.
+The first person to provide me feedback was Myles (an always very helpful forum mentor).
+He replied to [my post asking for feedback in the forums](https://discussions.udacity.com/t/p6-feedback-request-baseball-data-visualization/241328/2?u=mmlak_0109).
 He gave me three suggestions for improving me my visualization.

 1. He pointed out tome that on some browsers my background isn't full screen, and he provided a picture showing me proof.
 He then provided me a link to a website that had a tutorial on CSS code that would help to resolve the issue.
 The link proved to be very helpful, and I was able to fix the problem.